lustti/clipsplayer/README.md

 # ClipsPlayer

 Clips Player in browser.
-Play any live stream m3u8 link with this webapp at https://worklt.tech/clipsplayer
+Play any live stream video link with this webapp at https://worklt.tech/clipsplayer

 I created this website because VLC is unstable in playing live streams.
 It buffers a lot.